Current Engine Room Opportunities

 Our annual Breakthrough initiative is a paid writing residency, run in partnership with A Play A Pie And A Pint.
 It offers two writers who haven’t yet received a professional production bespoke dramaturgical support and the opportunity to write a play for Òran Mór’s lunchtime theatre.
 We recruit these writers through the script reading programme and every eligible writer whose play is recommended by the script reading panel will automatically be considered and contacted separately if shortlisted.

-A chance to chat about your writing with National Theatre of Scotland’s Literary Manager Rosie Kellagher and get some feedback on a script you’re currently writing.
+A chance to chat about your writing with National Theatre of Scotland’s Dramaturg Rosie Kellagher and get some feedback on a script you’re currently writing.
 Open to writers at any level of experience who have a draft of play which would benefit from feedback.

 The Starter programme offers eight artists a funded residency of £2,500 to help them develop their skills, networks, and explore a new idea for a piece of theatre.